Nonclassicality of induced coherence without induced emission: Theory

+We now determine the photon counting rate at $D$ under the assumptions that the crystals are weakly pumped and the rate of down-conversion is low, i.e. $|g_{lp}\alpha|^2\ll 1$.
+It follows from Eqs. (\ref{quant-E-det}) and (\ref{state-tot-no-ob-2}) that the photon counting rate is given by

-where $\phi_{in}=\phi_S+\phi+\pi/2$ and we have again dropped a constant multiplicative factor that depends on the detectors's efficiency.
+where $\phi_{in}=\phi_S+\phi+\pi/2$ and we have dropped a constant multiplicative factor that depends on the detectors's efficiency.
+We find that Eq. (\ref{R-at-det-no-ob-2}) and Eq. (\ref{R-at-det-no-ob-1}) have the same form.
 A comparison between the cases of single-photon pump and laser pump reveals many interesting features as we discuss below.

-If the crystals are weakly pumped and rate of down-conversion is low, we have $|g_{lp}\alpha|^2\ll 1$.
-In this case, Eq. (\ref{R-at-det-no-ob-2}) practically reduces to Eq. (\ref{R-at-det-no-ob-1}) implying that the same single-photon interference pattern is obtained for both types of pump.
-A close examination of the quantum state for the case of laser pump [Eq. (\ref{state-tot-no-ob-2})] reveals that the term $\ket{1_{S_1},1_{S_2}}\ket{2_{I_1}}$ bears the most direct signature of stimulated emission; presence of this term is essential for the interference term multiplied with $|g_{lp}\alpha|^2$ in Eq. (\ref{R-at-det-no-ob-2}).
-Neglecting $|g_{lp}\alpha|^2$ with respect to 1 is therefore equivalent to neglecting the effect of stimulated emission.
-However, we find from Eq. (\ref{R-at-det-no-ob-2}) that this approximation does \emph{not} destroy the interference pattern.
-We thus conclude that \emph{although stimulated emission occurs when a laser pump is used, the mutual coherence between the two signal beams is not due to stimulated emission}; the spontaneous emissions occurring at the two crystals play the dominating role.
+We note that for a single-photon pump, the quantum state [Eq. (\ref{state-tot-no-ob-1})] does not contain any term that involves more than two down-converted photons.
+In contrast, the quantum state for the case of a laser pump [Eq. (\ref{state-tot-no-ob-2})] contains terms that involve more than two down-converted photons.
+In the single-mode treatment, these terms correspond to stimulated emission \cite{Note-sp-em}.
+Furthermore, these terms are also multiplied by the second or higher powers of $g_{lp}\alpha$.
+Neglecting $|g_{lp}\alpha|^2$ with respect to 1 is, therefore, equivalent to neglecting the effect of stimulated emission.
+We find from Eq. (\ref{R-at-det-no-ob-2}) that this approximation does \emph{not} destroy the interference pattern.
+Furthermore, the visibility of the patterns for both types of pumps are equal.
+We thus conclude that \emph{although stimulated emission occurs when a laser pump is used, the mutual coherence between the two signal beams is not due to stimulated emission}; the spontaneous emissions occurring at the two crystals play the dominating role when the crystals are weakly pumped and the rate of down conversion is low.

-We now compare the contributions from NL2 to the photon counting rates for both types of pumps \textemdash in particular, we calculate their ratio.
-If we assume that $|G_{sp}|=|g_{lp}\alpha|$, i.e., if the product of pump power and the crystal gain have the same value in both cases, we find the ratio to be given by

-where we have assumed that the detectors in both cases have the same efficiency.
-Clearly, the ratio is not a constant and increases with the power of the laser pump.
-However, if the effect of stimulated emission can be neglected, i.e., if $|g_{lp}\alpha|^2\ll 1$ as discussed above, the ratio will remain almost constant with increasing power of the laser pump.